komparo/rosetta-pipeline/README.md

 # Comparing pipeline frameworks

-[A lot of pipeline frameworks (aka workflow managers) exist](https://github.com/pditommaso/awesome-pipeline), each containing a variaible (and sometimes exotic) syntax.
+[A lot of pipeline frameworks (aka workflow managers) exist](https://github.com/pditommaso/awesome-pipeline), each containing a different (and sometimes exotic) syntax.

 Here we try to: